CLARKE KNIVES HEAT TREATMENT SERVICES

 All heat treatment is effected from a digitally controlled furnace and blades are quenched in our own hybrid system which is a combination of an appropriate mineral quench oil and a quench press designed to virtually eliminate distortion in the blade

-We do not work with a protective atmosphere but blades are encased in stainless steel tool wrap to minimise decarbutisation and scaling.
+We do not work with a protective atmosphere but blades are encased in stainless steel tool wrap to reduce decarbutisation and minimise scaling.
 All blades are sand blast cleaned prior to dispatch

 We offer a tang softening service for hidden tang blades if required